Psychpsyo/Cross-Universe-Online-Battle/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what isn't working correctly.
+Describe what isn't working correctly here.

 **To Reproduce**
 Steps to reproduce the behavior: